ooni/spec/backends/th-007-nwcth.md

-- `headers` is an optional map from string to a list of strings containing the headers the test helper should include when measuring (which headers from this map will be used in specified more in detail below);
+- `headers` is an optional map from string to a list of strings containing the headers the test helper should include when measuring (which headers from this map will be used is specified more in detail below);

 - `addrs` is an optional list of string-serialized IP addresses for the `url`'s domain discovered by the client.